PhotoPrism® Installation Packages

 Configuration

 If no explicit originals, import and/or assets path has been configured, a list of default directory paths will be searched and the first existing directory will be used for the respective path.
-To simplify updates, we recommend not to store any media, database, or custom config files in the same directory where you installed PhotoPrism, e.g. /opt/photoprism, and to use a different base directory for them instead, for example /photoprism, /var/lib/photoprism, or a path relative to each user's home directory.
+To simplify updates, we recommend not storing media, database files, or custom configs in the installation directory itself (for example /opt/photoprism); use another base such as /var/lib/photoprism or a path under the user’s home directory.

 defaults.yml